cloudbank-project/burnop/aws-ec2-start-stop.md

 Here are notes on all seven console-wizard start steps for Launching an EC2.

-* Region: Before starting the Launch wizard: Select a nearby Region (upper right), in my case US-West-2 Oregon
+* Step 0 Region: Before starting the Launch wizard: Select a nearby Region (upper right), in my case US-West-2 Oregon
-* Image (OS): Ubuntu Server 64-bit x86; noting this is a choice of an AMI
+* Step 1 Image (OS): Ubuntu Server 64-bit x86; noting this is a choice of an AMI
     * The Quick Start is one of four tabs, the others being My AMIs, AWS Marketplace and Community AMIs
     * Question for Joel: Talk about these other tabs, how they might jump start a project
-* Instance Type: **c4.large** as a cheap test VM
+* Step 2 Instance Type: **c4.large** as a cheap test VM
-* Configure Instance... here we use strictly Default values; and I add notes on "What is this option good for?"
+* Step 3 Configure Instance... here we use strictly Default values; and I add notes on "What is this option good for?"
     * Number: 1
     * Spot: No (but this leads to another cost management avenue)
     * Network: Which VPC to use